Data Protection Officer

 We use Zendesk, a customer support tool, to provide support on the use of this website and nurtureuk’s products and services, and if you email one of our email addresses through this website.
 The data we collect and process in this way may include your name and email address, your relationship to an organisation, the content of your original enquiry or customer service query, along with any replies to resolve your query, which may include additional data you choose to share (for example, any additional information within your email signature).
 This data is processed and stored safely in encrypted form in the UK or EEA.

-We use Google Cloud and Google Workspace services to store and process some information related to your use of nurtureuk services, and to store emails you may send to us through this website, and some forms you may complete within the website.
-This data may be stored on Google cloud-based servers within the UK or EEA, encrypted at rest, or on Google cloud-based servers outside the EEA, encrypted at rest.
-In its processing agreements with us, Google uses the Standard Contractual Clauses approved by the ICO, which provide a high level of protection for user data.
+We use Google Cloud and Google Workspace services to store and process some information related to your use of nurtureuk services, and to store emails you may send to us through this website, and some forms you may complete within the website,.
+This data may be stored on Google cloud-based servers within the UK or EEA, encrypted at rest.

 If you request an invoice for a purchase of a product or service from within this website, we will use a third-party service provider to process this request.
 As part of this processing, your name, email address and relationship to an organisation may be collected and stored by our provider, to service these requests, and to meet requirements in law, such as retention of sales records for VAT purposes.
+Our provider may also contact you on our behalf to resolve any issues with payment or invoices, or to comply with audit requirements.
 To manage invoicing and customer data related to these requests, we use Iplicit, a cloud-based accounting system.
 If your data is held on this system, it is stored securely on servers within the UK or EEA.

 How long we will store your data